+Ted and Kendra Eliason spent a gray morning with me at a coffee shop, waiting out the potential hail storm.
+Kendra and I snickered over an article titled “Why You Should Never Date a Rock Climber”.
 Number five had us rolling in laughter: “If you’re the jealous type, forget about dating a climber chick.
 You love it when she sports that tight, skimpy Spandex while working up a hot sweat.
 But dude, she does the same thing when you’re not around, in front of all the other guys.
 A few of them, BTW, are hotter, stronger, smarter and richer than you are.”

-As much as I was afraid of openness, I craved it at the same time.
-Just like a bold climb, part of the scariness is beautiful.
+I’m a pretty cautious climber because, from my experience, it’s the fall that hurts the most.
+Most people genuinely enjoy the early stages of a relationship, but I exercise the same caution when it comes to dating.
+The simple truth of the matter is, I get terrified when I think about the rug being pulled from underneath me again.
+We use pro is there to keep us safe, right?
+And at the same time, I crave openness and love at the same time.
+Just like a bold climb, part of the scariness can be really beautiful.
 But the scary part of a rock climb is falling and injuring yourself.
-The scariness of grown up relationships is the transparency of it all.
-You are advertising to the world, it seems: This is me!
-This is who I am, here is a shortcoming between us, please don’t judge me.
+The scariness of grown-up relationships is the transparency of it all.
+You’re advertising to the world, it seems: This is me!
+This is who I am, here is a shortcoming between us, and please don’t judge me.
 Please accept me.